-When a sequel is much more well-known than the original, and is mistakenly thought to be the first instalment, this is known as Sequel Displacement.
+When a sequel is much more well-known than the original, and is mistakenly thought to be the first installment, this is known as Sequel Displacement.

-This trope is somewhat subjective: it depends on your personal and cultural fields of reference, and most importantly on your age.
-Just because there must be someone out there who is more familiar with the adaptation than the original, it's not automatically an example of Adaptation Displacement.
+This is somewhat subjective: it depends on your personal and cultural fields of reference, and most importantly on your age.
+Just because there must be someone out there who is more familiar with the adaptation than the original, it's not automatically an example of this.

 open/close all folders